Adrian Piper: Career

+In June 1968 Piper's work was published in 0 to 9 magazine, an avant-garde publication that experimented with language and meaning-making.
 The first mention of Piper as an artist in the press was in the Village Voice on March 27, 1969, when she was only 19 years old.
 It was in response to what also is considered her first solo exhibition, her mail art project entitled, Three Untitled Projects.
 The people and institutions to whom she sent her 8+1/2 × 11 in stapled booklets that comprised the piece were listed on the last page as the "Exhibit Locations".
 With this project, Piper succeeded in distributing her work on her own terms to an audience of more than 150 artists, curators, and dealers of her choosing.